mandysGit/LS/backend/RB120-RB129/lesson-2/RPS_bonus_assignment.md

 I used an Array to keep track of Player's move history.
 The Array is an order list, so it keeps all the Player's moves in order, from the first move until the last move.

-move_history is a instance variable in Player class:
+move_history is a state of the Player class:

 ```ruby
 class Player